-B. Request for Income Information Paragraph (h) of the rule allows child support orders to be modified if a material change of circumstances is shown.
-There is a presumption that a change in a parent's adjusted annual income qualifies as a 'material change' if it would increase or decrease the support amount by 15 percent.
+Requests for Income Information.
+Paragraph (h) of the rule Β. allows child support orders to be modified if a material change of circumstances is shown.
+A change in a parent's income qualifies as a "material change" if it would increase or decrease the support amount by 15 percent.
 Paragraph (e)(2) of the rule provides an informal method either parent can use, while a support order is in effect, to learn whether there has been a large enough change in the other parent's income to justify a change in the amount of child support.
-This paragraph allows a parent to send the other parent a written request for documents such as tax returns and pay stubs showing the other parent's income for the prior calendar year (January through December) and the present.
-However, the parent making this request must attach to the request a copy of the same type of documents showing his or her own income for the prior calendar year, and the present.
+This paragraph allows a parent to send the other parent a written request for documents such as tax returns and pay stubs showing the other parent's income for the prior calendar year (January through December).
+However, the parent making this request must attach to the request a copy of the same type of documents showing his or her own income for the prior calendar year.
 This request can only be made once each year.
 The parent who receives the request must provide the requested information within 30 days after the request is made.
 The parents can then do the necessary calculations to determine whether a motion to modify child support should be filed.
 In addition, a parent may always use the formal discovery procedures provided in the other civil rules to obtain income information from the other parent.